-(1) Each interrogatory shall be answered separately and fully in writing under oath, unless it is objected to, in which event the objecting party shall state the reasons for objection and shall answer to the extent the interrogatory is not objectionable.
+(1) Each interrogatory shall be answered separately and fully in writing, under oath, unless it is objected to, in which event the objecting party shall state the reasons for objection - shall be stated in lieu of an answer and shall answer to the extent the interrogatory is not objectionable.
 (2) The answers are to be signed by the person making them, and the objections signed by the attorney making them.

-(3) The party upon whom the interrogatories have been served shall serve a copy of the answers, and objections if any, within 40 days after the service of the interrogatories.
-A shorter or longer time may be directed by the court or, in the absence of such an order, agreed to in writing by the parties subject to Rule 29.
+(3) The party upon whom the interrogatories have been served shall serve a copy of the answers, and objections if any, within $\frac{30}{40}$ days after the service of the interrogatories, except that a defendant may serve answers or objections within 45 days after service of the summons and complaint upon that defendant.
+The court may allow a.
+A shorter or longer time, may be directed by the court or, in the absence of such an order, agreed to in writing by the parties subject to Rule 29.